 SSHIE has entered into a number of contracts with vendors to support the creation and operation of SSHIE.
 These contracts extend through November of 2027; some contain renewal options.
-At June 30, 2023, minimum payments under SSHIE's contractual commitments were as follows:
+At June 30, 2024, minimum payments under SSHIE's contractual commitments were as follows for each of the years ending June 30: